Sustainable Farms draws upon research programs across the Australian National University, focussing on its key research topics:

 Long term monitoring on farms in the box gum grassy woodlands

-Map showing all 309 farms within Sustainable Farms.
+Map showing the current study area of Sustainable Farms.
 There are 270 farms which have been surveyed on multiple occasions for biodiversity data across several different studies.
 Of these 270 farms, the Sustainable Farms initiative will fund ongoing biodiversity surveys on 132 farms between 2017 and 2022.

 A key data set for developing ecosystem accounts for Box Gum Grassy Woodlands is the high-quality biodiversity and environmental data that has been collected by David Lindenmayer’s group at the ANU.
 Since 1998, the Lindenmayer group has visited over 309 farms in Box Gum Grassy Woodland ecosystems.